giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

-# Degraded Prestressed Concrete Pole

-# Overview
+# Accurate Structural Assessment of a Degraded Pole Using Spatially Resolved Condition Data and Full Section Detail

 This project addresses the structural analysis of a prestressed concrete pole subjected to spatially variable degradation.
 The pole is modelled as a cantilever member, fixed at the base and free at the top, so that the structural response can be evaluated under axial force, bending moments, shear forces.